adjust/adjust_signature_sdk/README.md

-# Adjust Signature V3
+# Adjust Signature

-This is the [Adjust](https://adjust.com)™ Signature V3 library.
+This is the [Adjust](https://adjust.com)™ Signature library.
 To download the library, please use the [Releases](https://github.com/adjust/adjust_signature_sdk/releases) page.
 Always choose the latest stable or beta version.

 ## Integration & Testing

-Contact Adjust's support to participate.
+Documentation is available on our [Help Center](https://help.adjust.com/en/article/sdk-signature).